75 Mind-Blowing Facts You’ll Think Are Made Up (But Aren’t)

 Froot Loops are all the same flavour

-Sure those sweetened O’s are all different colours, but that doesn’t mean they are different flavours.
-Kellogg’s, the company who makes them, has admitted that each Froot Loop is “froot flavoured” which they describe as “a blend of fruit flavours.”
-Not all facts are factual—like these “facts” everyone believes, that are actually false.
+Sure those sweetened O's are all different colours, but that doesn't mean they are different flavours.
+Kellogg's, the company who makes them, has admitted that each Froot Loop is "froot flavoured" which they describe as "a blend of fruit flavours."
+Not all facts are factual—like these false facts everyone believes.

 Anne Frank and Martin Luther King, Jr. were born the same year

 Anne Frank is an iconic symbol of the Nazi brutality of World War II in the 1940s while Martin Luther King, Jr. was the face and voice of the civil rights movement in the 1960s.
 The two events seem so far apart in history but both figures were born in 1929—January 15 for King, and June 12 for Frank.
 How's that for a mind-blowing fact?

 Dive into the true stories behind the most iconic photos in American history.

 Most Canadians live south of Seattle

 Canada and the United States are both large countries which can make understanding the relative geography difficult.
 But the contiguous United States goes farther north than you think and the majority of Canadians live near the southern border.
 The result?
 At 45 degrees latitude, Seattle is farther north than Toronto and Montreal, meaning that 64 per cent of Canadians live south of Seattle.